Firebase Alternative for AI Agents: Webhooks & Automations

 - You want built-in queues, workers, and cron jobs

-- You prefer CLI-first development
+- You prefer terminal-native development over dashboard configuration

 Keep Firebase when: